Exact MCMC for Intractable Proposals: Abstract

 \section{Abstract}

 Accept-reject based Markov chain Monte Carlo (MCMC) methods are the workhorse algorithm for Bayesian inference.
-These algorithms, like Metropolis-Hastings, require the choice of a proposal distribution which is typically informed by the desired target distribution.
+These algorithms, like Metropolis-Hastings, require choosing a proposal distribution which is typically informed by the desired target distribution.
 Surprisingly, proposal distributions with unknown normalizing constants are not uncommon, even though for such a choice of a proposal, the Metropolis-Hastings acceptance ratio cannot be evaluated exactly.
 Across the literature, authors resort to approximation methods that yield inexact MCMC or develop specialized algorithms to combat this problem.
-We show how Bernoulli factory MCMC algorithms, originally proposed for doubly intractable target distributions, can quite naturally be adapted to this situation.
+We show how Bernoulli factory MCMC algorithms, originally proposed for doubly intractable target distributions, can quite naturally be adapted to yield an exact MCMC sampling method.
 We present three diverse and relevant examples demonstrating the usefulness of the Bernoulli factory approach to this problem.